qmaness-hue/EGR314qmaness.github.io/docs/04-Microcontroller-Selection/Microcontroller-Selection.md

 | Pin 11 (DIS) | Disables outputs | Not sure|
 | Pin 12 (PWM) | Pulse Width Modulation | Not Connected |

-**Selected Microcontroller**

-The microcontroller I selected for the motor system will be the DIP microcontroller provided in class.
-The motor driver and gearmotor I selected are compatible with the PIC18F47Q10.
-The motor driver I selected--the IFX9201SGAUMA1--utilizes the SPI interface.
-This interface is covered in depth during class, making it a well understood software.
-All parameters appear to match up, as I did the component selection with the DIP given in class in mind.